 In an iconic snowy showdown from Kill Bill: Volume 1, Lucy Liu’s O-Ren Ishii slices in an all-white kimono and traditional tabi shoes, while Uma Thurman’s The Bride strikes in her blood-streaked yellow tracksuit and Onitsuka Tiger sneakers

-Whether she’s commanding the screen or gracing the red carpet, Lucy Liu knows how to turn heads with her fashion-forward choices.
-One standout appearance that perfectly captured her signature mix of elegance and edge took place at PaleyFest in 2016.
+Whether commanding the screen or owning the red carpet, Lucy Liu continues to blend confidence with couture flair.
+One appearance that perfectly captured her signature mix of elegance and edge came at PaleyFest 2016.

 Lucy Liu Dazzles in Red Lace Mini Dress at PaleyFest 2016